huggingface/blog/arena-lighthouz.md

 Our vision behind the Chatbot Guardrails Arena is to establish the trusted benchmark for AI chatbot security, privacy, and guardrails.
 With a large-scale blind stress test by the community, this arena will offer an unbiased and practical assessment of the reliability of current privacy guardrails.

-<script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/3.45.1/gradio.js"> </script>
+<script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/4.21.0/gradio.js"> </script>
 <gradio-app theme_mode="light" space="lighthouzai/guardrails-arena"></gradio-app>

 ## Why Stress Test Privacy Guardrails?

-Data privacy is crucial even if you are building an internal-facing AI chatbot/agent – imagine one employee being able to trick an internal chatbot to find out another employee’s SSN, home address, or salary information.
+Data privacy is crucial even if you are building an internal-facing AI chatbot/agent – imagine one employee being able to trick an internal chatbot into finding another employee’s SSN, home address, or salary information.
 The need for data privacy is obvious when building external-facing AI chatbots/agents – you don’t want customers to have unauthorised access to company information.

 Currently, there is no systematic study evaluating the privacy of AI chatbots, as far as we are aware.
-This arena bridges this gap with an initial focus on privacy of AI chatbots, however, we expect the learnings to inform the development of privacy-preserving AI agents and AI assistants in the future as well.
+This arena bridges this gap with an initial focus on the privacy of AI chatbots.
+However, we expect the learnings to inform the development of privacy-preserving AI agents and AI assistants in the future as well.

 Building a secure future requires building AI chatbots and agents that are privacy-aware, reliable, and trustworthy.
 This arena is a foundational step towards achieving this future.